 A Grounding Solution

 The Summer Olympics are in full swing and the elite athletes are always trying to find ways to achieve peak performance.
 Sometimes the difference between winning a gold or silver medal is decided on a tiny margin and can depend on achieving the smallest advantage.
-This year the 2016 Summer Olympics are being held in Brazil and temperatures are slated to be in the mid 80’s during the day with high humidity.
+The 2016 Summer Olympics were held in Brazil and temperatures were in the mid 80’s during the day with high humidity.
 Manufacturers of sporting apparel spend huge sums of money on the research and development of clothing and other products that work with the human body.
 Athletic shoes have been engineered to be lighter with better foot protection, and clothing has been made to feel so minimal it’s like wearing nothing at all.
 The integration of Lycra® fabric is one of the most common innovations in achieving comfort, fit and performance.

 How Lycra® Moves Us